bostontrader/bookwerx-core/README.md

 ##Data Analysis

 As mentioned earlier, this package merely records the basic bookkeeping objects.
-More sophisticated analysis usually belongs in other packages such as [bookwerx-reporting](http://github.com/bostontrader/bookwerx-reporting).
-What actually happened (the transactions) belong here.
+More sophisticated analysis belongs in other packages such as [bookwerx-reporting](http://github.com/bostontrader/bookwerx-reporting).
+"What actually happened" (the transactions) belong here.
-What does any of this mean belongs elsewhere.
+But "what does any of this mean" belongs elsewhere.

 The ordinary debits==credits rule applies for any transaction that only deals with a single currency.
 That is a consistency check that belongs with this package.